staff-and-leadership

 He spent over two decades at Case Western Reserve University, where he eventually was the first to hold the Elsie Smith professorship.
 He has also worked at the University of Texas, the University of Virginia, the Max-Planck-Institute, the VU Free University of Amsterdam, the University of California at Santa Barbara, the Russell Sage Foundation, and Stanford’s Center for Advanced Study in the Behavioral Sciences.

-Image of IIlona Boniwell
+Image of Ilona Boniwell

 Positran is directed by Dr Ilona Boniwell, one of the world leaders in the field of positive psychology, who founded and headed the first Masters Degree in Applied Positive Psychology (MAPP) in Europe.
 More